Photo by PxHere, CC0 Public Domain

 1. Stephen Hendry (21 years, 106 days)

-The legendary Scot is one of snooker greatest ever players, the seven-time winner first tasted glory in Sheffield in 1990 beating old foe Jimmy White 18-12 in the decider.
+The legendary Scot is one of snooker’s greatest-ever players, with the seven-time winner first tasting glory in Sheffield in 1990 beating old foe Jimmy White 18-12 in the decider.

-A pioneer in the game with his heavy scoring and immaculate break building, Hendry bust onto the scene in the nineties and dominated the green baize for a number of years.
+A pioneer in the game with his heavy scoring and immaculate break building, Hendry burst onto the scene in the nineties and dominated the green baize for a number of years.

-Now a popular commentator and pundit, the 54-year-old recently flirted with the idea of a return to the professional game.
+Now a popular commentator and pundit, though the 56-year-old did recently attempt a return to the professional game.
+Spoiler alert: it didn’t go to well, and he’s stuck to commentating.

 2. Shaun Murphy (22 years old)

-Shaun ‘The Magician’ Murphy remains one of snooker’s elite but made his name back in 2005 when landing the biggest prize of them all when still very young at just 22.
+Shaun ‘The Magician’ Murphy remains one of snooker’s elite but made his name back in 2005 when landing the biggest prize of them all when still very young at just 22 years old.

 Remarkably, Murphy started the season ranked number 48 in the world and his success in Sheffield was a huge shock at the time after he had to come through the qualifiers to even reach the Crucible.

-His pre-tournament odds were around 150/1 but his deadly long potting and attacking style surprised many – he has since established himself as one of the top players in the world and has returned a brilliant return to form in recent months.
+His pre-tournament odds were around 150/1 but his deadly long potting and attacking style surprised many.
+He has since established himself as one of the top players in the world with 12 ranking titles to date.

 3. John Higgins (23 years old)